dotlang/language/README.md

 ## Code organization

 - **Module**: Source code is written inside files which are called "Modules".
+Modules contain definitions of data structures and functions.
 Each module can reference other modules to call their functions or use their data structures.
 - **Package**: Modules are organized into directories which are called packages.
 Each package is represented by a directory in the file-system.
 Packages have a hierarchical structure:
 ```
 core